How Many Solar Panels Do I Need?

 Home Square

 To determine whether solar is a good fit for your home, you need to consider your electricity prices, energy consumption, and location.
-If you’re worried about cost, the initial investment in solar may be high, but it can pay for itself over time by reducing your utility bills.
+If you’re worried about the cost of home solar, the initial investment may be high, but it can pay for itself over time by reducing your utility bills.

 The average payback period for solar panels is between five and twelve years.
 The range is so large because your solar payback period will depend on several factors, including